mlysy/kalmantv/README.md

 ## Description

 **kalmantv** is a Cython library that implements the Kalman Filering and Smoothing algorithms.
-The library consists of a low-level backend written in C++ with the state-of-the-art **Eigen** library wrapped in Cython to allow usage in Python.

 ### Folder structure

-**include** is pure C++ code containing the backend Kalman Filtering and Smoothing algorithms.
 **kalmantv** is Cython code containing the Cython wrappers for usage in Python.

 ## Usage